OSE Statement on Environmental Justice

 Support initiatives of the Sustainability Charter Committee specifically related to inequities in the 2030 Sustainability goals to ensure equity for all members of our university.
 These efforts include:

-- An assessment of the DEI efforts of this committee and work with appropriate leaders of shared governance to ensure that the voices, insights, and knowledge of BIPOC are represented and reflected in the committee’s work.
+- An assessment of the DEI efforts of this committee and work with appropriate leaders of shared governance to ensure that the voices, insights, and knowledge of People of Color are represented and reflected in the committee’s work.

 - An expansion of the Underrepresented Students in Sustainability program, with full time staff directly overseeing the program.